How Does it Feel to Get Circumcised as an Adult?

 "I probably see at least five patients a week every week [for adult circumcision]," NYU Langone Health urologist Seth Cohen said, emphasizing how regular the operation actually is.
 "I have two circumcisions tomorrow."

-Why would an adult seek circumcision?
+Why would a grown man seek circumcision?

 While parents generally circumcise their babies for religious reasons or perceived cleanliness ("the data is really still out" on the latter, according to Cohen), there are real medical reasons to get a circumcision as a fully grown man.